 Consistency plays an important role in any business.
 Daily results come from daily actions.
 Sometimes, that can be difficult.
-Sometimes, you have to really train your brain to take the right actions that are going to move you closer to achieving your big goals and objectives.
+Sometimes, you must really train your brain to take the right actions that are going to move you closer to achieving your big goals and objectives.
 That’s where habits come in.
-If you can practice these business habits every day then amazing things start to happen especially in the land of productivity.
+If you can practice these business habits every day, then amazing things start to happen especially in the land of productivity.

 Business habits can be different for everyone but just in case you’re wondering where to start, here’s a list of the 5 business habits I live by.

 Feed the body, feed the mind.
 If you want to be your best self and truly reach that next level, your health must be a priority.
 It’s so easy to get caught up in work thinking ‘I’ll do that later’ but the reality is it never happens.
 I’ve found that it doesn’t matter what you’ve got to get done, if you prioritize eating right and exercising regularly then the rest takes care of itself.
 You have the energy and focus to work at a more productive level.
 For me, really implementing this practice on a daily basis has transformed my business.

 Learners are Earners.
 There is no one ‘right way’ to do business and we certainly don’t know everything.
 I think the key is to really listen or read books from other people who have achieved and are experiencing their version of success.
 Being able to tap into all these different perspectives and then taking a step back and asking yourself ‘How does this apply to me and my business?’ is really powerful.
 Not everything will be a fit but for those key takeaways that are, it’s not just about taking in that knowledge but actually applying it.
 Once you know better, you do better.